sul-dlss/wasapi-downloader/README.md

 ### Configuration

-This repository contains an example `config/settings.properties` file with dummy values for the required configuration settings.
-In order to successfully execute the Java application, you will need to override these default settings.
+This repository contains an example `config/settings.properties.example` file with dummy values for the required configuration settings.
+In order to successfully execute the Java application, you will need to copy these to `config/settings.properties` with your own values.

 ### Usage